 August marks a time when the U.S. Ski Team usually sends athletes to South America for on-snow training to test new equipment and get ready for early season competitions.
 This year, things are different.
 In early March the FIS World Cup Tour came to an abrupt end due to COVID-19.
 April and May are normally off-months for the athletes, but this year the team worked tirelessly through those months to organize extensive protocols, including reworking their online athlete platform to check and monitor coronavirus symptoms.
+Here’s how the US Ski and Snowboard team is adapting to the new normal.

 Thanks to these efforts and the hospitality of domestic resorts, the athletes have not missed any days on snow this summer.
 Copper Mountain in Colorado, plus Mt.
 Bachelor and Mt.
 Hood in Oregon, are among the ski areas that have found ways to accommodate the U.S. Ski Team.